eduisnot/hassio-addons/qbittorrent/README.md

 3. Add the URL of your repository.
 4. Search for **qBittorrent** and install it.

+ALERT: By default, I decided to limit CPU = 2 cores, RAM = 1536MB, as to avoid overcharging a HAOS server, change it or disable both limits in config.yaml

 ## Quick start

 - WebUI available at `http://<your-ha-ip>:8080`